reahl/reahl/reahl-doc/doc/component/introduction.rst

 List the database support component, `reahl-sqlalchemysupport` and `reahl-component` as dependencies of your component.

-List each persisted class of your component in the `setup.cfg`\'s component option, as an element in :ref:`the "persisted" key <setup_cfg_persisted>`.
+List each persisted class of your component in the `pyproject.toml`\'s "reahl-component" table, as an element in :ref:`the "persisted" key <pyproject_persisted>`.

 You can now use the following commands (amongst others) from `reahl-commands` to manage the database::